rileydevdzn/fluid-images-with-srcset/README.md

 }

 .insights-deco-img {
-  background-image: url("./mktstats-image-header-desktop.jpg");
   mix-blend-mode: multiply;
   opacity: 0.75;
 }
 ```

-Another option would have been to remove the parent element and use multiple backgrounds with the `background-blend-mode` CSS property.
-I chose to keep my markup as-is, since I'm interested in figuring out if there's a way to also make background images responsive.

 ### Continued development

 I found the resolution switching solution for responsive images useful for this project; I'm adding responsive images to my toolkit for my builds going forward.
 I also found the `mix-blend-mode` really interesting and its something I'd like to play with and refine my skills.
-I'm also curious if there's a way to make background images responsive so that I can combine both approaches for the best of both worlds.
+I'm also curious if there's a way to make background images responsive in a similar manner, something to investigate on a future project.

 ### Useful resources